 When people think about hearing loss, they might think that treatment begins and ends with hearing aids.
 But proper audiology services means more than just buying a device and putting it in your ear.
 It means getting the quality care only a licensed audiologist can provide.

 Hearing loss has been associated with mental concerns like depression and anxiety, social withdrawal, and cognition and brain health – such as auditory/mental fatigue and memory loss.
 It has also been connected to neurologic concerns like dizziness and tinnitus.

 Hearing aids can not only restore a person’s hearing and help eliminate social withdrawal and mental health concerns, but they can even help with tinnitus, too.

 The audiologists at CEENTA are specially trained to test adults and children of all ages to determine what, if any, level of hearing loss a person has.
 Not only will they test your hearing, they will also discuss your lifestyle and determine any potential hearing loss causes.
-On top of aural rehabilitation, they provide individual and family counseling, too.
+On top of aural rehabilitation, our audiology services include individual and family counseling, too.

 Just buying a hearing aid is not enough to improve your hearing.
 You want to make sure it suits your lifestyle needs.
 For example, someone who works in a noisy environment would need a different hearing aid than someone who sits in a quiet home all day.

 "You also want to make sure the hearing aid fits your ear properly, both physically and acoustically," CEENTA Audiologist Mark Gabrych, AuD, said.
 Your audiologist will perform measurements that verify the amplification and output levels of the hearing aid in each ear.
 Because ears are all anatomically different, this can result in very different sound levels from each hearing aid.